vladyslav-pauk/grad-stats/docs/ScraperDocs.md

 ### Challenges in Data Collection

-Collecting web archive data on PhD students is a challenging task due to the lack of standardized formats and the dynamic nature of web content.
+Collecting web archive data on graduate students is a challenging task due to the lack of standardized formats and the dynamic nature of web content.
 Using standard web scraping techniques and libraries yields limited results due to the variability in webpage structures and internationalization of names.
 Furthermore, webpages often list supervisors, alumni, and other non-student names, further complicating the extraction process.
 Manual programming of pattern matching is time-consuming, requires handling of edge cases, is not scalable to a large number of academic programs, and requires manual maintenance and updates.